pemagrg1/chatbot-using-pre-trained-model/README.md

 1. SMF
 [Folder](SMF)

-This is the folder where we store files relating to our fine-tuned model, including datasets, fine-tuned models with checkpoints, server file.
+This is the folder where we store files relating to our fine-tuned model, including datasets, fine-tuned models with checkpoints, and the server file.

 3. SMF/ckpt
 [Folder](SMF/ckpt/)